-As part of our commitment to the community to improve parks and recreational facilities across the local government area, City of Parramatta Council is developing a Draft Master Plan for Binalong Park.
+As part of our commitment to the community to improve parks and recreational facilities across the local government area, City of Parramatta Council has developed a Master Plan for Binalong Park.

 Frequently asked questions

 The Binalong Park Master Plan will set out a 20 year vision to align future work at the park by:

 - Identifying opportunities to improve the park layout and increase provision of recreational activities

 - Identifying opportunities to provide new amenities buildings and multi-purpose indoor community spaces.

 - Improving site safety, sight lines and pedestrian connectivity.